tommyku/blog3/content/blog/feature-ownership-and-motivation.md

 sprint.

-It was that moment that I realized what Ivan felt when I piped his night-worth of work into `/dev/null`<sup>*</sup>.
+It was that moment that I realized what Ivan felt when I piped his night-worth of work into `/dev/null`*.
 And the prospect of the project were gloomy.

 <small>* nerdy way to say 'void', 'nothingness'</small>

+Vroom's Expectancy theory states that individuals motivation comes from the belief that efforts are positively correlated to performance, and that performance results in an outcome that brings reward that satisfies an individual's need.

+Now think about it, effort were paid yet there comes no performance nor outcome because the work were trashed.
+While rewards (paycheck) were given every month, developers seek more than monetary rewards.
+They value the sense of achievement when they deploy a feature with nice code and novel approaches.

+Therefore impromptu change in plan negates developers' paid efforts and brough nothing but demotivation.

 ### Feature ownership motivates people

-- feels good when John asked me abojt membership feature
+- feels good when John asked me about membership feature
 - git praise
 - if I contributed to the idea I am more happy to do it